MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 1. On the **az104-11-vm0 \| Metrics** blade, on the default chart, note that at this point, the **Metrics Namespace** drop-down list, in addition to the **Virtual Machine Host** entry includes also the **Guest (classic)** entry.

-    >**Note**: This is expected, since you enabled guest-level diagnostic settings.
+    >**Note**: This is expected since you enabled guest-level diagnostic settings.
 You also have the option to **Enable new guest memory metrics**.

 1. In the **Metrics Namespace** drop-down list, select  the **Guest (classic)** entry.

 1. In the **Metric** drop-down list, review the list of available metrics.

-    >**Note**: The list includes additional guest-level metrics not available when relying on the host-level monitoring only.
+    >**Note**: The list includes additional guest-level metrics not available when relying on host-level monitoring only.

 1. In the **Metric** drop-down list, select **Memory\\Available Bytes**, in the **Aggregation** drop-down list, select **Max**, and review the resulting chart.